 As touched on above, adaptability is essential in rapidly evolving markets.
 Agencies must be ready to accept that there is no one-size-fits-all structure.
 Whatever general shape you decide on, adjusting it to your needs is essential.

-However, those changes aren’t necessarily a one-time event.
-Constantly listening to employee and manager feedback and assessing client experiences helps assess where a structure is working.
-And, of course, show where it may be falling down.
-Responding to challenges and making changes as necessary helps your agency grow.
+Those changes aren’t necessarily a one-time event.
+Constantly listen to employee and manager feedback and assess client experiences to find where a structure is working.
+This also reveals where it may be falling down.
+Responding to challenges and making necessary changes helps your agency grow.

-There may be structural issues that don’t require major transformational initiatives.
-For example, maybe clients have noted concerns because their invoices are inconsistent.
-A quick check might find that one department is using a different invoice format than everyone else.
-While this might be a hangover from the restructuring process, a quick, all-encompassing communication can fix this.
+Structural issues may not require major transformational initiatives.
+For example, clients may note concerns about inconsistent invoices.
+A quick check might find one department uses a different invoice format than others.
+This could be a hangover from restructuring, but a quick, all-encompassing communication can fix it.

-To ensure invoice consistency, you can utilize free online resources that ensure identical invoices every time.
+To ensure invoice consistency, use free online resources that generate identical invoices every time.
 This can also help stretch your budget further.

 Image caption: Bonsai’s completely free-of-charge invoice generator.